Back

 > ...
 Math > Solving for a Variable > Solving for a Variable on One Side Using Multiplication, Addition, and Subtraction

-Not all problems only have one thing happening at a time, we often have multiplication and addition.
-We still add the additive inverse to both sides and multiply both sides by the multiplicative inverse, but which comes first?
-The following video will show this process:
+Not all problems only have one thing happening at a time.
+Often multiplication and addition are happening.
+You must still add the additive inverse to both sides and multiply both sides by the multiplicative inverse, but which comes first?

-Remember, when solving for a variable, we use the Order of Operations (PEMDAS), but we go backward instead.
-In your practice problems, you’re just dealing with Multiplication and Addition/Subtraction, so first you’ll add the additive inverse, then you multiply by the multiplicative inverse.
+Remember, when solving for a variable, use the Order of Operations (PEMDAS), but go backward instead.
+The practice problems above only deal with multiplication and addition/subtraction, so add the additive inverse first, then multiply by the multiplicative inverse.

 Practice Problems